-SHARE MAT follows the guidelines outlined within Article 6, the GDPR, Lawfulness of Processing, when assessing if it believes it has a lawful basis for processing your personal data.
-We ensure that we meet, at least one, of the minimum requirements outlined within Article 6.
-We only collect your personal data when we need to:
+SHARE MAT follows the guidelines outlined within Article 6, the GDPR, Lawfulness of Processing, to assess whether it has a lawful basis of processing your personal data.
+It ensures that it meets, at least one, of the minimum requirements outlined within Article 6.
+It only collects your personal data when it needs to:

+- Fulfil a contract that we have entered into with you (directly or indirectly)

-Comply with a legal obligation
+- Comply with a legal obligation

-• Carry out a task in the public interest
+- Carry out a task in the public interest